 Small amounts of contaminants and minerals are found in ALL water.
-They can sometimes cause your fresh water to have an odor.
+Sometimes, they can cause your fresh water to have an odor.
 Usually, untreated well water is the source of water system odors.

-See Page 105, Sanitizing the Fresh Water System.
+See page 105, Sanitizing the Fresh Water System.